 The problem is that, your Emacs scripts set

-, but the batch script, publish.el
+org-odd-levels-only to t, but the batch script, publish.el

 in the package, does not aware of it.
 To work around this,

-" in the STARTUP
+add "odd" in the STARTUP keyword.

 Your Emacs uses out-dated org-version probably 6.x.
 Install recent org-mode.